Affiliate links on Android Authority may earn us a commission. Learn more.

 Try these tactics to cope with unusual heat:

-- If temperature seems to be peaking for more than a few minutes, stop gaming right away.
+- If temperature has been peaking for more than a few minutes, stop gaming right away.
 Let your GPU cool down, and explore the options below to keep things in check when you resume.

 - With desktop PCs, make sure you have a well-ventilated case free of dust.
 You can use a compressed air can to get rid of the dust, but if your case isn’t built with good circulation, you may need to remove a panel, install more fans, or simply upgrade to a better case model.

 - If you own a gaming laptop, buy a (sturdy) metal stand.
-That creates better heat dissipation in general, but most importantly underneath, where vents tend to be located.
+That creates better heat dissipation in general, but most importantly, underneath your PC — where vents tend to be located.